filecoin-project/FIPs/FIPS/fil-filplussubsidy.md

 Even if we had the FVM, most of this functionality would be either impossible or very complex to design and build within the current architecture.

+Improvements are sought within existing product and crypto-economic constraints around sound storage and economic security.
+The proposal aims to preserve existing reward, pledge, and penalty behaviour as far as remains sensible given the conceptual separation.

 ### Improvements to Filecoin Plus
 This proposal enhances Filecoin Plus by improving the timing, predictability, and reliability of rewards.

 - With QA power, the reward for hosting verified deals is uneven (lottery), unreliable (need blocks included), and delayed.
-- FIL+ subsidy will be **more reliable**, especially for small providers, because payment doesn’t depend on winning the consensus lottery or, after winning, getting a block included in the chain.
+- FIL+ premium will be **more reliable**, especially for small providers, because payment doesn’t depend on winning the consensus lottery or, after winning, getting a block included in the chain.
-- FIL+ subsidy **pays sooner, aligned with the storage deal**.
+- FIL+ premium **pays sooner**, aligned with the storage deal term.
 The QAP mechanism spreads reward out over the whole sector lifespan.
 This delays rewards, sometimes far after the deal has completed.
-E.g. today, there are ~7.3 PiB of active verified deals, but *providers are earning rewards as if there were only 1.03 PiB*! (but will keep earning after after those deals expire).
-- The FIL+ subsidy pay-out period is smooth, no lottery, and aligned with the deal lifespan.

-It also improves the transparency of Filecoin Plus performance
-- With QA power, providers hosting deals compete with capacity-maximising providers on the same leaderboard, and are completely overshadowed.
-- With this proposal, a provider’s verified deal hosting performance is directly observable on chain.
-The “useful data provider” is a distinct leaderboard upon which the deal-seeking providers can compete, without being overshadowed by capacity-maximising providers who take no deals.
-- The QAP mechanism *diminishes* the apparent contribution by spreading it out over time.
-Today’s ~7.3 PiB of active verified deals contribute only 9.2 PiB of power despite a 10x multiplier!
-Our 0.39% of storage as verified deals is being treated like 0.05%.

 ### Improvements to programmability and utility
 Decoupling sector content from consensus power makes storage much more flexible.